Why Temperature Controlled Medication Storage is Essential

 Case in point: The impact of thermal packaging and shipping routes

 Thermal packaging and shipping routes are two critical areas where temperature excursions could occur.
-Depending on the assigned route, the designated carrier most likely picks up the shipment via truck at the manufacturers distribution center, let’s say in the state of Illinois, and then delivers it to the nearest airport for air transport or ground transportation.
-The final leg of the journey let’s say is to Florida to the Specialty Pharmacy which is once again by ground transport.
+Depending on the assigned route, the designated carrier most likely picks up the shipment via truck at the manufacturer's distribution center, let’s say in the state of Illinois, and then delivers it to the nearest airport for air transport or ground transportation.
+The final leg of the journey, let’s say, is to Florida to the specialty pharmacy, which is once again by ground transport.

-Along the route, there could be differences in geography, ambient temperatures and humidity.
+Along the route, there could be differences in geography, ambient temperatures, and humidity.
 Temperatures within each carrier’s transport unit and storage areas may vary too, as could carrier procedures and expected versus actual delivery times.

 In some cases, thermal packaging is used.
 Commercially available thermal packing is designed to maintain a specific internal temperature range for shipments.
 However, the reliability of the packaging during shipping, and consequently the integrity of the products, can be assured only if the designed pack out, with materials such as gel packs and dunnage, are properly configured before the product is shipped.

 If there are temperature excursions caused by any of the environmental or carrier conditions mentioned above, then the packaging reliability can be adversely impacted.
-If at any time during the shipping process, the temperature of the biologic product is out of an acceptable range, product quality and efficacy can be compromised.
+If at any time during the shipping process, the temperature of the biological product is out of an acceptable range, product quality and efficacy can be compromised.